rahulrr-coder/Ecommerce-Follow-Along/README.md

 ## Milestone 4:
 Created a User Model to define how user data is structured in the database also developed a User Controller to manage user interactions, like adding or retrieving data.
 Additionally, configured Multer to handle file uploads, allowing users to store files such as images.

+##  Milestone 5:
+I built the Sign-Up page for user registration using HTML and CSS.
+I implemented form validation to ensure valid inputs, like email format and password security.
+This enhances user experience and prevents errors.
+All changes have been committed and pushed to the repository.